-Student wellbeing has become a focus of international education policy for global organisations such as the World Health Organization [WHO].
+Student wellbeing has become a focus of international education policy for global organisations such as the World Health Organization {WHO}.
 The WHO identifies mental wellbeing as a fundamental component of good health and wellbeing.
-The WHO Mental Health Action Plan for 2013-2020 (WHO, 2013) was extended until 2030 by the 72nd World Health Assembly in May 2019.
-The plan is a comprehensive action plan that recognises the essential role of mental health in achieving health and wellbeing for all people.
+The WHO Mental Health Action Plan for 2013-2020 (WHO, 2013) is a comprehensive action plan that recognises the essential role of mental health in achieving health and wellbeing for all people.